untool/untool/packages/core/README.md

 `Mixin` aside, `render` probably is the only part of `untool` you will directly interact with in your own code.
 It certainly is the only one of its APIs you will ever use within your application.

-### `bootstrap([overrides], [...args])` (build only)
+### `bootstrap([configOverrides], [options])` (build only)

 This is a semi-private function that is mainly being used internally, for example by [`@untool/yargs`](https://github.com/untool/untool/blob/master/packages/yargs/README.md).
 It returns the core mixin container - this allows you to call all defined mixin methods.

 You will only ever have to call it if you want to use `@untool/core` programmatically.
-You can pass it an `overrides` object that will be merged into the main config object.
-Whatever other arguments it receives are being passed along to the core container's mixins' constructors.
+You can pass it an `configOverrides` object that will be merged into the main config object, and and options object mixins might use instead of CLI arguments.